Guidance to the work of the FCO's Treaty Section

 Foreign and Commonwealth Office

 It should be noted that while Treaty Section can provide publication references to treaties and links to texts of treaties for which the UK is depositary, it is unable to supply certified copies of treaty texts on demand.
-Texts can be accessed on UKTO or from the Official Documents website, or purchased from The Stationery Office Ltd. Older copies of treaties may be found in Library reference collections, and photocopies of out-of-print items can be purchased from the British Library.
+Texts can be accessed on UKTO or purchased from The Stationery Office Ltd. Older copies of treaties may be found in Library reference collections, and photocopies of out-of-print items can be purchased from the British Library.
 Original copies of treaties deposited at The National Archives (TNA) may be identified in the TNA’s catalogue.

 Full texts and status lists of the UK’s depositary agreements.